In between school, sports and other activities, making time to volunteer can seem hard for teenagers. But helping others can be really good for them.

 “We have about 250 volunteers in our hospital each week,” says Kelly Westfall, volunteer coordinator at St. Louis Children’s Hospital.
 “These volunteers stay with patients and their families.
 Whether it’s playing Uno or just giving mom and dad a break, our volunteers really help make our hospital a better place.”

 Learn more about volunteering at St. Louis Children's Hospital.
-Call the St. Louis Children’s Hospital Family Resource Center at 314.454.KIDS (5437) and press “5” for a list of local volunteer groups.
+Call the St. Louis Children’s Hospital Center for Families Resource Library at 314.454.KIDS (5437) and press “5” for a list of local volunteer groups.